Garbage & Recycling

 Paint – latex

-Dry out and put next to regular trash with lid off.
-To dry out, mix with sawdust, kitty litter, or a purchased dry-out product (available at paint stores).
+Dry out and put next to regular trash with the lid off.
+Mix with sawdust, kitty litter, or a purchased dry-out product (available at paint stores) to dry out.

 Paint – oil-based

-Drop off at Service Garage off Oakes Road (Building 10) weekdays 7 AM-3 PM.
+Drop off at the Service Garage, located off Oakes Road (Building 10), weekdays from 7 AM to 3 PM.

-Put in yellow & green Paper Retriever dumpsters located throughout the community (behind City Hall, The Fields parking lots, and school parking lots).
+Place yellow and green Paper Retriever dumpsters throughout the community (behind City Hall, The Fields parking lots, and school parking lots).
 Note that the schools receive money based on tonnage.

 Phone books